Budget and Finance

 Given the following resources are available to the candidate:

-• Library’s vision, mission, and strategic plan.
+• Library’s vision, mission, core values, and strategic plan.

-• Current operations and capital budgets.
+• Current operational and capital budgets.

-• The programs and services the library is expected to provide.
+• Programs and services the library provides.

-• A history of past financial requirements.
+• A history of past financial requirements, current funding sources, budgetary protocols, and approval authorities.

-• Conduct cost/benefit analyses.
+• Conducts cost/benefit analyses.

-• Work with accounting personnel.
+• Works collaboratively with accounting personnel.

 The criteria to judge the adequacy of the performances are: